AdobeDocs/experience-manager-cloud-manager.en/help/using/dispatcher-configurations.md

 >[!NOTE]
 >
->Migrating Dispatcher and web server configurations to **Git Repository** may be done during Cloud Manager on-boarding, but can also be done at a later point in time.
+>Migrating Dispatcher and web server configurations to **Git&nbsp;Repository** may be done during Cloud Manager on-boarding, but can also be done at a later point in time.

 ### Example {#example}